What do you want to do?

 If you’re feeling like a bigger breakfast is in order, or an even earlier day calls, then there’s Snug Cafe.
 Eggs Benedict, Smoothies, or just a couple of breakfast wraps with avocado, eggs, and sausages are great too.

-Pro tip: Get to the breakfast joints just before the ferry is arriving for the shortest lineups.
+Pro tip: Get to the breakfast/lunch/activity joints just before the ferry is arriving for the shortest lineups.
 Use the app “Bowen Island” to get a fix on the ferry.

 For the Hikers